Naminar/LLVMForge/lab5/README.md

-# The language for grpaphics app from lab1
+# The language for graphics app from lab1

 ### How to build
 ```bash